Wawavoun/Amstrad-CPC-FPU-board/Readme.md

 2- make 4 times Print IN(&FBFF) and read in this order 2,201,15,218 (pi representation in 4 bytes float) If its ok then... success !

+I only test the bord with a Intel C8231 at 2 and 4 MHz.
+AM9512 and C8232 are really difficult to source and I never find one.
+If you have information about that please take contact.

 Have fun !

 20/06/2023